Approach with Caution: Get Advice from the Start

 As many as 25% of sites have major problems that mean they either cannot be developed or will not make a profit so getting a property development solicitor/legal expert involved, before you purchase the land, is crucial to resolve potential problems or manage any risk.

 To discuss your property transaction & obtain an estimate of costs please click the link below to get in touch todayGet in touch

 In order to make a profit from buying and developing land there are a number of important factors to take into account.

 Know what the problems might be

-The problems are often a mix of legal problems and physical problems and your solicitor, surveyor and planning consultant will know what to look for and advise you accordingly.
-Your solicitor will look out for and advise you on:
+The problems are often a mix of legal problems and physical problems and your lawyer, surveyor and planning consultant will know what to look for and advise you accordingly.
+Your lawyer will look out for and advise you on: